vladimir-chernykh/coreml-performance/README.md

 # Customization

-To test a model one should
+To test a model one should:
 1. **Add** it's *\*mlmodel* **file** to the project (simple drag-and-drop works)
 2. **Change code** to include the new model in the list of models to be tested ([line 54 in ViewController.swift](./CoreMLPerformance/ViewController.swift#L54))